-Latest update: 6/24/2022
+Latest update: 6/1/2025

 I identify myself as an HCI scholar who focuses on the roles of social cues and social presence in individuals’ psychological processing of emerging technologies, including humanoid social robots and virtual/augmented agents.
-To be more specific, my research investigates how and why various combinations of social cues designed into machines evoke users’ social responses, including their perceptions of machines as social entities (i.e., social presence), their trust in technologies, and their compliance with/conformity to technologies.
+To be more specific, my research investigates how and why various combinations of social cues designed into AI-based technologies evoke users’ social responses, including their perceptions of technologies as social entities (i.e., social presence), their trust in technologies, and their compliance with/conformity to technologies.
 I am also broadly interested in Science and Technology Studies (STS) and seek to understand the mutual shaping between humans and machines.

 My research program subsumes three general directions: